AkshitAggarwal/TSAI_EVA5B2_Phase1/Session_05/readme.md

 ### Target:
 Experiment with Image Augmentations and Learning Rates.
 ### Results:
-Total parameters: 9,192 |  Maximum Train Accuracy:  |  Maximum Test Accuracy:
+Total parameters: 9,752 |  Maximum Train Accuracy: 98.86 |  Maximum Test Accuracy: 99.39
 ### Analysis:
+-Adding image augmentation increased testing accuracy slightly.
+-LR Schedular did the real trick, with a weight decay of 0.75 times after 3 steps.
+-Loss was going down steadily and model can perform even better after training for a few more epochs.

 ===================================================================================================